 The Rx for Technology

 David Strayer has known for a long time that there's a restorative power in nature.
 The University of Utah psychologist is an avid hiker, but his latest research quantifies the benefits of turning off your technology and getting outdoors.
 After 4 days in the wilderness with no cell phones, laptops or gadgets, people were 50% better at creative problem-solving.
-On Monday, Doug talks to Strayer and Stanford's Clifford Nass about how technology may be rewiring our brains and what we can do about it.
+On Wednesday, we're rebroadcasting our conversation with Strayer and Stanford's Clifford Nass about how technology may be rewiring our brains and what we can do about it.
+(Rebroadcast)

 Among Clifford Nass' books on our relationship to technology is The Man Who Lied to His Laptop [Indiebound|Amazon].
 Professor Nass died on November 2, 2013 in Lake Tahoe.
 Read his New York Times obituary.